Losing is never a desirable experience, but it’s something that most fighters have to endure at some stage during their career.

 Everyone takes losses differently.
-I have observed how different fighters have dealt with it in my own social circles, within my training environment, online and in social media.
+I’ve observed how different fighters have dealt with it in my own social circles, within my training environment, online and on social media.
 It has been said that we should be ‘humble in victory and gracious in defeat’.
 However, some of the less gracious reactions I’ve seen are as follows:

 Refusing to Accept the Result

 This is quite a common one.
 I’ve often heard fighters complain that they were ‘robbed’ and that they should have won, and it’s something I really dislike.
 That is not to say that they’re not sometimes right.
 Bad decisions do happen, but even if a fighter really believes that a decision was wrong, publicly complaining about it only projects a poor image and does more harm than good for them, as well as being an insult to the opponent.
-You can’t change the decision, so as they say, there is no use in crying over spilt milk.
+You can’t change the decision, so there’s no use dwelling on it.
 I’ve definitely seen some controversial decisions and can imagine that this must be a hugely frustrating position to be in, but even so, resisting the urge to shout about it shows much more character than protesting.
-That being said, this isn’t a position that I have ever been in myself, so I am speaking purely from a spectators point of view on this one.
+That being said, this isn’t a position that I have ever been in myself, so I am speaking purely from a spectator’s point of view here.

 Criticising the Rules/Scoring/Judging

 This is one that I sometimes hear from foreigners fighting in Thailand.
 Often used to seeing aggressiveness and forward fighting favoured over other methods, some find it difficult to understand how they lost a fight despite landing a lot of punches and moving forward a lot, and are baffled by fighters who win while fighting backwards.
-A friend recently asked me ‘why do they refer to Muay Thai as the art of 8 limbs if they don’t count two of them?‘ in reference to a recent loss where he used a lot of boxing.
-Of course, that’s not quite how it works.
+A friend recently asked me “why do they refer to Muay Thai as the art of 8 limbs if they don’t count two of them?”
+He was frustrated over a recent loss where he used a lot of boxing.
+But that’s not quite how it works.
 Although the scoring system in Thailand is rather confusing at times, it’s important to understand the ins and outs of it when fighting here.
-For those who haven’t already, I highly recommend reading this article by Muay Farang on Muay Thai scoring, which gives an excellent breakdown.
+This article by Muay Farang on Muay Thai scoring provides a breakdown.